 * Type of firearm used was not recorded for all deaths.

-In Oregon, at least one person every day takes his life by shooting himself to death.
+In Oregon, at least one person every day takes his or her life using a firearm.

 To reduce the risk of suicide, keep all firearms securely locked, unloaded and stored separately from ammunition or store the firearms in another location such as a firearm storage facility.
 (If you transfer firearms to a friend, even temporarily, you are required by law to perform a background check on the person to whom you are transferring the firearms.)